snowplow-incubator/data-product-accelerators/content/media-player/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with Snowplow data.
-- Data practitioners who want to learn how to use the snowplow-media-player dbt package and set-up tracking using their media players, to gain insight from their customers’ behavioral data as quickly as possible.
+- Data practitioners who want to learn how to use the snowplow-media-player dbt package and set-up tracking using their media players, to gain insight from their users' behavioral data as quickly as possible.

 ***